What is a parallax effect?

 We humans have learned to read the distance of objects partially from the speed at which they appear to move past us.
 In practice this means that we will understand the depth of an image from the relative speed of movement of any objects contained within it.

-What are the advantages of parallax scrolling?
+What are the advantages of parallax in website design?

 Parallax scrolling is a more dynamic and exciting way to present information, products, or services than a simple static page or regular scrolling action.

 For users, parallax scrolling can be a highly satisfying form of navigation, as it will react immediately and tangibly to their input; scroll, and something happens; scroll faster and the effect will be more noticeable.
 The result is that parallax scrolling makes visitors feel in charge of the navigation experience.
 It’s also a lot of fun.
-And clearly anything interactive of this kind can only to lead to greater engagement.

 How to create parallax scrolling in Framer